 The ultimate app for streaming your OWN video files.
 From personal videos you took with your camcorder years ago, to old VHS and DVD tapes that you converted to digital files (with a VHS to DVD converter).

 If you have the video as a file on your computer – you can use the Plex app on your phone to stream it to your TV – via the Chromecast.
 (You also need their desktop app installed on your desktop).

 Note: While the smartphone app is “free”, you’ll need to pay to unlock its full capabilities.

-Once you’re done with the “essentials”, the party isn’t over – there are so many additional video streaming services these days, we’re spoiled for choice.
+Once you’re done with the “essentials”, the party isn’t over – there are so many additional video streaming services available in the UK these days, we’re spoiled for choice.
 Here are some of the excellent ones: